AC Power Cord

 You will learn:

-A NEMA connector is a method for connecting electronic devices to power outlets.
-They can carry alternating current (AC) or direct current (DC).
-AC current is the typical current found in homes, offices, stores, or businesses.
-An example of DC current is electricity from a battery.
+A NEMA connector is used to connect electronic devices to power outlets, handling either alternating current (AC) or direct current (DC).
+AC is the common type of electricity found in homes, offices, and businesses, while DC current typically comes from sources like batteries.

-Current ratings in the United States are 15 to 60 amps (A) with voltage ratings of 125 to 600 volts (V).
-Connectors, plugs and outlets, come in a wide variety of configurations with different blade widths, shapes, positions, and measurements.
-The different dimensions of connectors make them non-interchangeable with different combinations of voltage, current capacity, and groundings.
+In the United States, current ratings range from 15 to 60 amps (A) with voltage ratings from 125 to 600 volts (V).
+Connectors, plugs, and outlets are available in various configurations, featuring different blade widths, shapes, positions, and dimensions.
+These variations ensure connectors are not interchangeable, aligning with specific voltage, current capacity, and grounding requirements.

-All manufacturers in the United States comply with the standards established by the NEMA, which has created consistency throughout the industry.
-NEMA standardization identifies the different pin positions of plugs and receptacles based on amperage and voltage.
+All manufacturers in the United States adhere to standards set by NEMA, ensuring industry-wide consistency.
+NEMA standardization distinguishes the pin configurations of plugs and receptacles according to their amperage and voltage.

 Electrical plugs and receptacles in the United States follow the quality standards of the NEMA.
 The two most common connectors are NEMA 1-15P and NEMA 5-15P, which have molded rubber bodies and prongs of steel or brass with a zinc, tin, or nickel coating.
 Other connectors have differently placed prongs and increased voltage.